marinakinalone/geeky-love-letter/README.md

 ## What I have learned from this project
 I decided to refactor a few of my projects from when I started to learn to code.
 Geeky Love Letter was my second ever project while learning React JS.
 It is a continuation of what I have started to practice when I refactored [the Sailor Moon Quote Machine](https://sailor-moon-quote-machine.vercel.app/) : to get more comfortable with Next JS and CSS modules.
+I also worked a little bit with CSS animations (just because I love that!)

 ## Team